justojs/justo-inline-assert/README.md

 ### instanceOf() and notInstanceOf()

-Checks whether a value is an instance of a specified class/type:
+Check whether a value is an instance of a specified class/type:

 ```
 instanceOf(value, class : string) : boolean